For most kids, there are few things more exciting than hatching eggs and dinosaurs.

 It’s a fizzy, messy, colorful outdoor activity your children will love!

-Read on to see how to make these with your kids.
+Read on to see how to make these with your kids and also check out all of our dinosaur activities for more fun.

 Dinosaur STEM Activity